-- We are covering the priority health issues identified by the Department of Health and Human Services during community consultation sessions in Morwell in May 2014.
+- We are covering the priority health issues identified by the Department of Health during community consultation sessions in Morwell in May 2014.
 We are working to a tight budget awarded by competitive tendering.
 While the budget might seem large to some people, it has to be used efficiently to achieve the aims of the study over a long time period.
 It is possible that future studies may be funded to build upon the Hazelwood Health Study and target other areas of importance.

 Which towns are being included?

 - Air pollution exposure modelling shows that Morwell was the most exposed to fine particles from the Hazelwood mine fire with lower exposure across the Latrobe Valley and beyond.

 - For the Adult Survey and the associated health assessments it is important that we focus on Morwell as the town which received the highest exposure level as this will maximise our chance of identifying significant health outcomes.
 Air pollution exposure modelling has been used to identify Sale as a suitable comparison community with less exposure to the Hazelwood mine fire smoke.
 Comparisons between the health of Morwell and Sale residents allow us to identify any differences in health outcomes that may be attributed to the smoke exposure.
 Detailed exposure modelling for the Latrobe Valley and beyond enable us to estimate the health outcomes for other areas.

 - The Latrobe ELF Study covers the entire Latrobe Valley.
 The Community Wellbeing stream covers the broader Latrobe Valley and beyond, including an analysis of print, radio and social media which includes state and national media.
 The Hazelinks stream accesses datasets relating to Morwell, Latrobe Valley, and the wider region.